The egg then proceeds down the fallopian tube, where it may come in contact with a sperm and be fertilised.

 The menstrual cycle lasts from the first day of a woman's menstruation to the day before her next period.

 Girls may begin menstruating as early as age 8, but the average is approximately 12 years.
-The average age at menopause (when periods cease) in this nation is 51.
+The average age at menopause (when periods cease) in this country is 51.
 Between the ages of 12 and 52, a woman will have around 480 periods, or less if she has pregnancies.

 What happens throughout the menstrual cycle?